Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Abstract

 \section{Abstract}

-Nonlinear causal discovery from observational data imposes strict identifiability assumptions on the formulation of structural equations utilized in the data generating process.
-The evaluation of structure learning methods under assumption violations requires a rigorous and interpretable approach, which quantifies both the structural similarity of the estimation with the ground truth and the capacity of the discovered graphs to be used for causal inference.
-Motivated by the lack of unified performance assessment framework, we introduce an interpretable, six-dimensional evaluation metric, i.e., \ac{DOS}, which is specifically tailored to the field of causal discovery.
-Furthermore, this is the first research to assess the performance of structure learning algorithms from seven different families on increasing percentage of non-identifiable, nonlinear causal patterns, inspired by real-world processes.
+Nonlinear causal discovery from observational data imposes strict identifiability assumptions on the formulation of structural equations utilized in the data-generating process.
+However, in real-life settings, the ground-truth mechanism responsible for cause-effect transformations is unknown.
+Thus, it is impossible to verify its identifiability.
+This is the first research to assess the performance of structure learning algorithms from seven different families in non-identifiable settings with an increasing degree of nonlinearity.
+The evaluation of structure learning methods under assumption violations requires a rigorous and interpretable approach, which quantifies both, the structural similarity of the estimation with the ground truth and the capacity of the discovered graphs to be used for causal inference.
+Motivated by the lack of a unified performance assessment indicator, we propose an interpretable, multi-dimensional evaluation framework, which is specifically tailored to the field of causal discovery from i.i.d. data.
+In particular, we introduce a six-dimensional evaluation metric, called \ac{DOS}, which aims at providing a holistic overview of the performance of structure learning techniques.
 Our large-scale simulation study, which incorporates seven experimental factors, shows that besides causal order-based methods, amortized causal discovery delivers results with comparatively high proximity to the optimal solution.
-In addition to the findings from our sensitivity analysis, we explore interactions effects between the experimental factors of our simulation framework in order to provide transparency about the expected performance of causal discovery techniques in different scenarios.